 The trend towards eating vegan looks like it is here to stay.
 But is it really healthier?
 Can you get everything you need from your food?
 And is it better for the environment?
-Heather separates fact from fiction.
+Watch Heather on Virgin Media or read more below.

 A vegan diet is always healthier – fiction!